Illness and Job Discrimination

-What are my benefits under Family Medical Leave Act (FMLA)?
+What are my benefits under the Family Medical Leave Act (FMLA)?

-An overview of the FMLA can be found at its website.
+An overview of the FMLA can be found at the FMLA website.

 A covered employer must grant an eligible employee up to a total of 12 workweeks of

-unpaid leave during any 12-month period for one or more of the following reasons:
+unpaid leave during any 12-month period for 1 or more of these reasons: